 Not Rare Over There: In 2, one NPC asks to be payed in "Guard *" chips.
 Talk to another NPC, and she'll give you 30 of them.

 The first game.
 It's amazing how much was improved upon by just the second game.
 The combat system is unbalanced (boss health levels are startlingly low, while some powerful chips are available remarkably early, and there are little to no practical limits on Battle Chips), you can Sequence Break into the post-game areas less than three minutes after the third boss.
+Character animations are often limited, namely Roll only having one pose that she stays in when attacking with the tails on her helmet.
 The game is laden with Game Breaker opportunities.

 To be fair, in the first game was Capcom figuring out the question of how the battle system and mechanics should work in the first place.